 Group tours can be arranged at several of the Windy City Harvest farm sites.
-Tours can be scheduled Monday through Friday between 9 a.m. to 3 p.m. from March through November, depending on availability.
+Tours can be scheduled Monday through Friday between 9 a.m. and 2 p.m. from March through November, depending on availability.
 We do not offer weekend tours.

-Preregistration is required for all group tours.
-Requests for group tours must be made at least two weeks prior to the tour date.
-For more information or to schedule a group tour, please e-mail Laura Erickson.
+Preregistration is required for all group tours and farm experiences.
+Requests must be made at least two weeks prior to the visit date.
+For more information or to schedule a group tour, please contact Kris De la Torre.

 Nonprofit and school groups: $5 per person